 You may think that you’re eating too much because you have a very high metabolism – but in reality, this could be caused by your taste buds becoming desensitized to sweetness over time.
 Your brain gets used to the dopamine release that happens when you eat something sweet and then needs more than usual to get that same feeling (12).
 You’ll know that you’re overeating simply because the same amount of food doesn’t fill you up anymore – not even chocolate cake!

 A late night dinner with ice cream might seem like a great idea when you’re craving something sweet – but unfortunately, eating sugar just before bedtime is one of the worst things that you could do.
-The insulin spike that happens because of all that sugar will keep your blood sugar levels elevated for hours and make it difficult to fall asleep (10).
+The rapid influx of carbohydrates that happens because of all that sugar will keep your blood sugar levels elevated for hours and might make it difficult to fall asleep (10).

-It’s true – there are some foods out there (like dairy) that can trigger acne breakouts because of an increase in oil production or hormonal changes, but there’s also no denying the link between sugar and acne.
-When you eat too much sugary food, your body produces more oils than usual because it thinks that you’re low on energy (even though your brain might disagree).
-This leads to blocked pores and red bumps on your skin that you can’t get rid of (4).
+It’s true – there are some foods out there (like dairy) that can trigger acne breakouts because of an increase in inflammation or hormonal changes, but there’s also no denying the link between sugar and acne.
+Researchers have found an association between sugary beverage and food intake and adult acne (4).

 Low Energy And Fatigue

 You’d think having a massive amount of sugar in your system would keep you going for hours but what actually happens is the opposite.
-Sugar intake causes insulin spikes, which is great when you need a quick burst of energy but isn’t ideal when you’re trying to stay active for more than five minutes at a time.
-You’ll end up with low blood sugar that can leave you feeling tired and completely drained (1).
+Sugar intake causes blood sugar spikes, which is great when you need a quick burst of energy but isn’t ideal when you’re trying to stay active for more than five minutes at a time.
+You’ll end up with a drop in blood sugar that can leave you feeling tired and completely drained (1).

 Intense sweat sessions, working weight loss tips, lip-smacking recipes come in one package with the BetterMe app.
 And all of it is at your fingertips, start transforming your life now!